theforeman/smart_proxy_dns_route53/README.md

 ## Copyright

-Copyright (c) 2015 Sol Cates, Red Hat Inc. and other contributors
+Copyright (c) 2015 Daniel Maraio, Sol Cates, Red Hat Inc. and other contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by